francescogerardomarra/its/modulo26/4_security.md

 </form>
 ```

 For **REST APIs with JSON responses**, Spring Security automatically handles the CSRF token by including it in the HTTP response headers.
-When a state-changing request (e.g., POST, PUT, DELETE) is made, Spring Security will include the CSRF token in the `X-CSRF-TOKEN` HTTP header in the response.
+When a state-changing request (e.g. POST, PUT, DELETE) is made, Spring Security will include the CSRF token in the `X-CSRF-TOKEN` HTTP header in the response.

 The client is expected to send this token back with any state-changing requests in the `X-CSRF-TOKEN` header.
 Spring Security will then validate this token to ensure the request is legitimate and originates from the authenticated user.